-First of all, make sure that you have upgraded your Prologue’s firmware to the latest version: Prologue firmware v1.2 at least is required.
-Please follow Korg’s guide on how to update note, so that you do not forget the steps that apply the voice update (after the main firmware update, turn on the prologue while holding the , [EXIT] and [SHIFT] buttons).
+First of all, make sure that you have upgraded your prologue’s or minilogue xd’s firmware to the latest version.
+For the prologue, firmware v1.2 at least is required.
+Please follow KORG’s guide on how to update the firmware, so that you do not forget the steps that apply the voice update (after the main firmware update, turn on the prologue while holding the , [EXIT] and [SHIFT] buttons).
 If you do not update the voice firmware, you will see be able to select the Blinds oscillator but the waveforms will not change when you change the parameters.
-Then download the Prologue Sound Librarian on Korg’s website and follow their instructions on how to send a user oscillator to your Prologue.
+Then download the Sound Librarian on KORG’s website and follow their instructions on how to send a user oscillator to your prologue or minilogue xd.

-In order to start using Blinds, turn on your Prologue and simply select the USR setting in the MULTI ENGINE section, then use the TYPE knob until BLINDS appears on the LED display.
+In order to start using Blinds, turn on your prologue or minilogue xd and simply select the USR setting in the MULTI ENGINE section, then use the TYPE knob until BLINDS appears on the LED display.
 You’re good to go.

 It is also possible, and interesting, to set both the Front and the Back waves to the same waveform if you activate the Invert Back parameter.